MarcusBarnes/mik/README.md

 * Version 0.9 (- May 2016)
   * Complete end-user documentation
 * Version 1.0 (May - August 2016)
-  * Toolchains for CSV newspapers, books, and generic compound objects
+  * toolchains for books and generic compound objects
   * developer documentation
-  * Code cleanup
+  * code cleanup
-  * More automated tests
+  * more automated tests

 ## Development

 We are focused on completing our migration in May, but once the dust settles, we welcome community development partners.
 Some features that would be really great to see include:

 * toolchains to migrate from DSpace, Bepress, and other repository platforms to Islandora
-* a toolchaing to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)
+* a toolchain to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages)
 * better tools for creating mappings files

 MIK is designed to be extensible.
 If you have an idea for a useful manipulator or post-write hook script, please let us know.